-In today’s world, any individual with an idea can afford their own start-up, social media influencers are able to make a substantial living wage, and people are on a critical path to find meaning in the work they do.
+In today’s world, any individual with an idea can afford their own start-up, social media influencers can make a substantial living wage, and people are on a critical path to finding meaning in the work they do.
 The definition of employment is changing, and the Great Resignation has become a reality that organizations are being forced to face.

 According to Anthony Klotz, Associate Professor of Management at Texas A&M University and founding father of the term “The Great Resignation”, the mass exodus from organizations today can be attributed to the backlog of workers who wanted to quit before the pandemic but had to hang on a little while longer.

 The current rate of resignations is high; any study or survey associated with the Great Resignation will tell you that.
 However, to assess the true impacts of this, and actionable steps for your organization, the notion of retention must be redefined.

 When we bring up the term “retention”, many people picture a toxic organization trying to explain its high turnover rate.
 However, it is necessary to emphasize that turnover is neither good nor bad and that it is essential to determine whether resignation is resulting from a functional or a dysfunctional turnover rate.

 Functional turnover is defined as the resignation of a low performer, while dysfunctional turnover is the departure of a high performer.
 For every departure an organization faces, it is essential to gauge the cultural alignment and determine the nature of the turnover in order to take action with data that reflects the reality of the situation.
 A key question you should ask yourself becomes – would you rehire that employee?